 only you can understand what your audience wants, what your cause needs and how to bring those two into line.

 If it isn’t working the way you want it to, change.
-As novelists say don’t be afraid to kill you darlings.
+As novelists say, don’t be afraid to kill you darlings.
 You might think you’ve had the best idea and created the greatest content in the world, but if it isn’t hitting home, you need to evolve it into something that does.

 Above all, the way to create content that makes change happen is to put the thinking in first.
-Anyone can write a series of blog posts, film a handful of videos or put a call out on twitter.
+Anyone can write a series of blog posts, film a handful of videos or put a call out on social media.
 But only you can understand what your audience wants, what your cause needs and how to bring those two into line.
 So do it.
 We dare you.